RosboneMako/MakoOD/README.md

 Since it is assumed this VST will be used in front of other amp sims, a noise gate was added to reduce the number of VST stages required.

+There is also a MIX knob that lets the user mix in some cleaner sound to the distorted sound.
+Just another thing to give the user as many options as possible to create the sound they want.

 BACKGROUND IMAGE
 This VST uses a custem made background image.
 The file is included in the ZIP.
 Any images must be added to the PROJUCER project file so they can be embedded into the C++ project.
 In the Editor PAINT function, the background can be skipped and a normal UI drawing section used.